Agent-powered changelog automation§

 Bona fide agent§

 The current implementation.
-The promise of this approach is that it seems like “the best of both worlds”.
+The promise of this approach is that it seems like “the best of all worlds”.
 I.e. the agent itself can invoke Ye Olde Changelog Script as its starting point and then take it from there.